ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/rtk-base-setup/_index.md

     ![]()<img src="https://github.com/karlranseierausrom/openmower.de/assets/43208283/14ef9870-23a4-4a5f-a19d-1bf9718d5966" width="120">

 ### Find the position of your RTKBase
 - You have to set up the logging of your position as mentioned above by activating "file service".
-You need to wait for a day or week to be able to average all the values to get a high detailed position.
+You should wait for a day to average all the values to get a high precision position.
 - After midnight you find a zip-file at logs.
 This you can convert to a Rinex file.
-To understand this file you may check [RINEX-File](http://walter.bislins.ch/bloge/index.asp?page=Understanding+GPS%2FGNSS+RINEX+Files+and+Relevant+Parameters)
+To understand this file you may check [RINEX-File](http://walter.bislins.ch/bloge/index.asp?page=Understanding+GPS%2FGNSS+RINEX+Files+and+Relevant+Parameters) , but you don't need it.
 - Press on the pencil right to the zip-file:

   ![]()<img src="(https://github.com/karlranseierausrom/openmower.de/assets/43208283/ec5ffbb7-6b81-426f-b367-31361dd0ddc8" width="120">